No Russian: Development and history

 Much of the level's development constituted designing the massacre.
 In the first iteration of "No Russian", the massacre ended once the group of civilians were killed outside the elevator, which then transitioned into a firefight.
 Alavi felt that having an emotional scene abruptly shift into a firefight was "gimmicky".
 He altered the level to prolong the massacre.
 He also removed scenes with children or families hugging each other to reduce player trauma.
 "No Russian" initially featured a limited amount of gore, a decision that was changed when the wife of lead artist Joel Emslie questioned the authenticity of such a level without blood.
 Due to the level's emotionally charged set piece, some of the voice actors became tearful while reciting their lines.

 Some members of Infinity Ward strongly opposed the level's content, while some members suggested the player should control a security guard instead of a terrorist.
 According to Emslie, "No Russian polarized this studio".
 Alavi was not aware of any pushback from Activision, the game's publisher, about the level, but did note that game testers elicited a variety of reactions.
 Many were initially angry and confused at the level's content, but eventually settled down and began shooting at the civilians.
-One tester, who at the time was enlisted in the United States Armed Forces, refused to play the level at all but was willing to play the rest of the game.
+One tester refused to play the level at all but was willing to play the rest of the game.
 This led to the implementation of the skip feature, as Alavi did not want the player to be punished for not doing what they felt was morally wrong.